Frequently Asked Questions

 Q: What does a typical day look like (schedule and activities)?

-A: A typical day begins at 10:00 am with coaching in your individual groups, a break for lunch, and a sampling of other activities, including yoga, masterclasses, chances to ask chances to ask questions of accomplished professional musicians, and more!
+A: A typical day begins at 10:00 am with coaching in your individual groups, a break for lunch, and a sampling of other activities, including yoga, masterclasses where you hear other students being coached, chances to ask questions of accomplished professional musicians, and more!
 DQ ends at 2:30 pm each day.

 A: Your instrument, your music, Instrument care supplies, a music stand, pencil, extra reeds (if you play oboe, clarinet or bassoon), lunch/snacks, water.